How is Waldenstrom macroglobulinemia diagnosed?

 All biopsy specimens are looked at under a microscope by a pathologist – a doctor with special training in using lab tests to diagnose diseases.
-In some cases, a hematopathologist, a doctor with additional training in diagnosis blood and lymph node diseases, might also look at the biopsy.
-The doctors look at the size and shape of the cells and how the cells are arranged in the lymph node or bone marrow.
-Sometimes this exam does not provide a definite answer and other lab tests are needed.
+In some cases, a hematopathologist, a doctor with further training in diagnosing blood and lymph node diseases, might also look at the biopsy.
+The doctors look at the size and shape of the cells and how the cells are arranged.
+Sometimes just looking at the cells doesn’t provide a clear answer, so other lab tests are needed.

-In this test, a part of the biopsy sample is treated with special man-made antibodies that attach only to specific molecules on the surface of the cells.
+In this test, a part of the biopsy sample is treated with special man-made antibodies that attach to cells only if they contain specific molecules.
 These antibodies cause color changes, which can be seen under a microscope.
-This test may help distinguish different types of lymphoma from one another and from other diseases.
+This test may help tell different types of lymphoma from one another and from other diseases.

-In this test, cells are treated with special man-made antibodies and passed in front of a laser beam.
+In this test, cells are treated with special man-made antibodies.
 Each antibody sticks only to certain types of cells.
-If the cells now have antibodies attached to them, the laser will cause them to give off light, which is measured and analyzed by a computer.
+The cells are then passed in front of a laser beam.
+If the cells now have antibodies attached to them, the laser will make them give off light, which is measured and analyzed by a computer.

-This test can help determine whether lymph node swelling is because of lymphoma, some other cancer, or a non-cancerous disease.
+This test can help show whether a lymph node is swollen because of lymphoma, some other cancer, or a non-cancerous disease.
 It has become very important in helping doctors determine the exact type of lymphoma so they can select the best treatment.

-This technique allows doctors to evaluate the chromosomes (long strands of DNA) in the lymphoma cells.
-Cells (usually from the bone marrow) are cultured in the lab to get them to divide so that the chromosomes can be seen.
+Doctors use this technique to look at the chromosomes (long strands of DNA) inside lymphoma cells.
+Cells (usually from the bone marrow) are first grown in the lab.
 Then the chromosomes are stained and looked at under a microscope.
 Because it takes time for the cells to start dividing, this test can take weeks.

-Normal human cells each contain 46 chromosomes.
-In some lymphomas, the cells may have too many chromosomes, too few chromosomes, missing parts of chromosomes (called a deletion), or other abnormalities.
+In some lymphomas, the cells may have too many chromosomes, too few chromosomes, missing parts of chromosomes (called deletions), or other abnormalities.
 These changes can help identify the type of lymphoma.
 In WM, deletions are the most common type of chromosome change.

 Molecular genetic tests